Event with excessive road use on public roads: Apply for a permit

 - Fee regulations for road traffic measures (GebOSt)

-- Mecklenburg-Vorpommern State Road Traffic Jurisdiction Ordinance (StVZustLVO M-V)
+- § Section 4 (2) of the Mecklenburg-Vorpommern State Road Traffic Jurisdiction Ordinance (StVZustLVO M-V)

-- § Section 28 of the Mecklenburg-Vorpommern Road and Paths Act (StrWG - MV)
+- Section 28 of the Mecklenburg-Western Pomerania Roads and Paths Act (StrWG - MV)

 - Tariff item 5 of the Mecklenburg-Vorpommern Special Road User Fee Ordinance (StrSNGebVO M-V)